flowsydev/flowsy-net-event-sourcing-abstractions/README.md

 ```

-## Aggregate Root & Command Handlers
+## Aggregate Root & Application Commands

 It's a common practice to implement the CQRS pattern to perform actions on our aggregate roots.
 The following examples demonstrate how to use the ShoppingCart aggregate root to
 create and manage the user's shopping cart.

 ### The Event Store
-Define your own interface derived from IEventStore to define an event store for all
+Define your own interface derived from IEventStore\<TEvent> to define an event store for all
 the events related to a shopping cart.

 ```csharp